- Print

 To configure a dedicated data collector:

-Add a managed machine to the console that will function as the data collector and will later be defined as the primary active data collector.
+Add a machine with the agent installed to the organization tree.
 You must designate this machine as the data collector for every hypervisor and EUC environment connection.

 To add the data collector to a new hypervisor or EUC environment, click either Add Hypervisor or Add EUC Environment in the top ribbon.
 You must set up the connection to the hypervisor or EUC environment in the top area of the dialog and then follow the steps below.